If you would like to reach us about anything else, please fill out the boxes below and some will be in contact as soon as possible.

 BONE AND BODY CLINIC, GOA

-McLeod Ganj, also known as “Little Lhasa” or “Dhasa” (a short form of Dharamsala used mainly by Tibetans), is the official residence of the Dalai Lama and the headquarters of the Tibetan Government in exile.
+McLeod Ganj is a 20-minute walk away from the clinic and is also known as “Little Lhasa” or “Dhasa” (a short form of Dharamsala used mainly by Tibetans).
+It is the official residence of the Dalai Lama and the headquarters of the Tibetan Government in exile.
 Tourism is an important industry in McLeod Ganj, and many people come here to study Tibetan Buddhism and culture.

 Dharamkot is approximately eight hours drive from Delhi.
 The nearest airport is Gaggal Airport, 15km from Dharamsala.
 The nearest railway stations on the narrow-gauge line are at Kangra and Nagrota (about 20km south of Dharamsala).
-The nearest railhead (broad gauge) is at Pathankot (85km away).
+The nearest broad guage railhead is at Pathankot (85km away).

 By March 2020 we plan to go back to our roots, to Manipur, the place where the techniques that we use were developed and open a permanent health and wellbeing centre.
 This will allow us close access to the Manipuri masters, enabling us to further develop and expand our techniques in musculoskeletal realignment.
 We will be able to treat more serious conditions, learn techniques we have not yet begun to use, and expand our use of indigenous, plant-based medicines.